Tipping can be a controversial subject. Should you tip? How much? To whom? Do I need to break out the calculator to figure this out?

 Do you have any tip tricks or advice to share?

 Note about tipping in the US and Canada: Many of the comments left on this article discuss tipping practices in the US and in Canada.
-There is a big difference because waitstaff in Canada receive a minimum wage for their service, plus tips.
+There is a big difference because waitstaff in Canada receives a minimum wage for their service, plus tips.
 Most waitstaff in the US receive a reduced minimum wage (typically half) and their tips are supposed to make up the difference.